How to Fix “No Valid MBOX Files were Found”?

 Conclusion: Alternative Solution to Fix “No Valid MBOX Files were Found”

-If none of the manual fixes work, consider using the tools below:
+If none of the manual fixes works, consider using the tools below: